 Early relationships matter.

-The warmth of even one nurturing, caring relationship establishes the foundation for a lifetime of mental health.
+The warmth of even one nurturing, caring relationship establishes the foundation for a lifetime of positive mental health.

 What is Love from the Start?